You get 1,440 minutes every day, and you’re ultimately in charge of what you do with them.

 Recent research suggested that the average selfie takes up to 12 minutes to create.

-The thing is, the average lifespan of an Instagram photo is between 6 and 48 hours – from the time it’s shared until the time people stop engaging with it.
+The average lifespan of an Instagram photo is between 6 and 48 hours – from the time it’s shared until the time people stop engaging with it.

 So people spend an excessive amount of time creating photos, while very few people actually interact with them for very long.

-Does the engagement they receive (or lack of, really) warrant the excessive amount of time spent on it?
+Does the engagement they receive (or lack of) warrant the excessive amount of time spent on it?

 “Time is what we want most, but what we use worst.”